TelepathicGrunt/WITS/README.md

 Use `\wits` command to get registry name of all structures where you are standing.

-Server owners/operators can use `\wits <dimension> <coordinates>` to find what structure exists at any coordinate in any dimension.
+Server owners/operators can use `\witsop <dimension> <coordinates>` to find what structure exists at any coordinate in any dimension.